-Military helicopter crashes in upstate New York
+New York military helicopter crash kills three soldiers

 CLICK HERE TO GET THE FOX NEWS APP

-No further details were released.
+No further details have released.
+The incident is under investigation.

 This is a developing story.
 Check back for updates.